The Importance of Accreditation

 - Full Accreditation - lasting 5 years.

-Full Accreditation is approved by RNZCGP as a Continuous Quality Improvement Activity (audit) for MOPS allocation - equivalent to 10 points.
+Full Accreditation is approved by RNZCGP as a Audit of Medical Practice for MOPS allocation - equivalent to 10 points.
 RACP MyCPD participants can earn up to 3 credits per hour for participation in this activity.

 - Re-Accreditation - lasting 5 years.

-Re-Accreditation is approved by RNZCGP as a Continuous Quality Improvement Activity (audit) for MOPS allocation - equivalent to 10 points.
+Re-Accreditation is approved by RNZCGP as a Audit of Medical Practice for MOPS allocation - equivalent to 10 points.
 RACP MyCPD participants can earn up to 3 credits per hour for participation in this activity.